 According to a survey conducted by JDP, 93% of Americans experience anxiety before a job interview.
 Feeling nervous is normal and understandable, especially when a potential career is on the line.
 We know how important first impressions are, and GenSpark wants to help you make the best one possible!
 That’s why we spoke with our Director of Recruiting Jilliane Lovell to get insight on what you can do to ace an interview.
 While some of the information is focused on interviewing with GenSpark specifically, the suggestions overall apply to any professional or academic interview you may encounter.
-With that being said, here are four tips to help you put your best foot forward during an interview.
+With that being said, here are four interview tips to help you put your best foot forward.

 1. Come Prepared